telefonicaid/fiware-orion/doc/manuals/orion-api.md

   reference geometry.

 `geometry` allows to define the reference shape to be used when resolving the query.
- The following geometries must be supported:
+ The following geometries are supported:

 + `geometry=point`, defines a point on the Earth surface.
 + `geometry=line`, defines a polygonal line.